-This great marketing idea for nursing homes is a free service.
+This is a free service.
 HARO will send you an email 3 times per business day, each one chock full of journalists who need a source for their story.
-Most inquiries won’t be relevant to you, but from time to time some people will ask for experts on elderly care, nursing homes, and other topics that you could contribute to.
+Most inquiries probably won’t be relevant to you, but from time to time some people will ask for experts on elderly care, nursing homes, and other topics that you could contribute on.

 Simply reply to the reporter, share your insight, and then wait for a response.

 Obviously not everything you respond to will be used, but you can absolutely get quoted in a number of authoritative newspapers and media outlets if you are persistent and helpful in your responses.

 Another idea that you can implement is an excellent compliment to the first 2 ideas in our list.

 Once you start blogging effectively and getting mentions from the media, you’ll start to see an increase in visitors to your website.

 But visitors to a website aren’t really leads (yet), they are just visitors.

 So, one important marketing strategy for nursing homes is to capture names and email addresses of your visitors so you can follow-up with them later.

 The primary idea is that you are keeping your facility top of mind and providing valuable information at the same time.